gauthampughaz/dockerfile-practice/README.md

 # dockerfile-practice
-A practice repo to learn about dockerfile
+A practice repo to learn using dockerfile with GitHub Actions to push images to Docker Hub.